mattburnett-repo/reddit-client/README.md

 * UI reacts responsively to changes in display size
   * Using grid layout, and I'd like to keep that, instead of throwing everything into Flexbox
 * Testing
-  * a few deliberate fails (tests not implemented yet)
   * Need to run Selenium after comments implementation
 * Better / more comprehensive error handling. mostly just display something and let user go back